Grace, Poured Out Upon His Lips

 Since Paul was of a very high intellect, we have to bring this down to our own understanding.

-The world just needs to remember to be silent before God.
+The world just needs to remember to be silent before Elohim.
 It is His word written to us so that we can find our way.
 This scripture is saying that we know that whatever things the law says is to the ones in- connection with what the law speaks.
-It does this so that every mouth may be stopped and under judgment and they may become all the world to God because the works of the law will not be justified by all flesh before Him because it is through the law we find full knowledge of sin.
+It does this so that every mouth may be stopped and under judgment and they may become all the world to Elohim because the works of the law will not be justified by all flesh before Him.
+WHY?
+Because it is through the law we find full knowledge of sin.

 We all need to hang up our defenses and await His decision when we stand before Him.
 We might as well get it right now, working out our own salvation with fear and trembling.